How Jira ticket templates can save your team hours each week

 Dependencies

-Any dependencies or prerequisites required for the completion of the task.
+List any prerequisites required for completing the task.

 • Dependency #1